followcrom/TT-TRacker/SURFACE.md

 systemctl reload nginx
 ```

-#### Reload vs. Restart ⟳
+#### ✅ Reload vs. Restart ⟳

-Reload: This tells Nginx to reload its configuration files without stopping the service.
+**Reload** tells Nginx to reload its configuration files without stopping the service.
 This is generally less disruptive as it doesn’t interrupt active connections.

-Restart: This stops and then starts the Nginx service, which can interrupt active connections but ensures that all configuration changes are applied. (`sudo systemctl restart nginx`.)
+**Restart** stops and then starts the Nginx service, which can interrupt active connections but ensures that all configuration changes are applied. (`sudo systemctl restart nginx`.)

 **Step 19**: Configure the Firewall